daradona10/milestone-project1/README.md

    * Stack Overflow was sometimes looked at but not always used [here](https://stackoverflow.com/)

+   * Wemt back over some of the coursework we did to take some inspirations and using some of the tools we learnt also and used some when needed.

 # Media

   * Background Image on home page and Images across rest of the site taken from [here](https://pixabay.com/) and [here](https://www.pexels.com/)